DeKalb County, Tennessee

 Not surprisingly, our office also handles a significant number of car wrecks, motorcycle accidents, bus accidents and tractor-trailer accidents.
 Unfortunately, with 4.5 million licensed drivers in the State of Tennessee and thousands of miles of roadway, there are a lot of crashes which cause serious injuries or deaths.

-From 2011-2015, DeKalb County ranked 54th in the overall crash rate.
-For young drivers (ages 15 to 24), DeKalb County had a crash rate of 45th and, for senior drivers (ages 65+), the crash rate was 69th.
-The county ranked 46th in fatal crashes and 20th in injury crashes.
-For motorcycle crashes, DeKalb county had a ranking of 9th.
-Alcohol-impaired fatalities were ranked at 25th and alcohol-impaired crashes ranked 67th.
-The speeding crash rate was also 48th.
-These crash statistics and many others can be found here.
+From 2015-2019, which is the most recent data, DeKalb County ranked 61st in the overall crash rate.
+For young drivers (ages 15 to 24), DeKalb County had a crash rate of 69th and, for senior drivers (ages 65+), the crash rate was 76th.
+The county ranked 38th in fatal crashes and 20th in injury crashes.
+For motorcycle crashes, DeKalb county had a ranking of 6th.
+Alcohol-impaired fatalities were ranked at 42nd and alcohol-impaired crashes ranked 65th.
+The speeding crash rate was 46th.

 Let Us Help You

 In order to recover these damages, a claim must be made against the at-fault party.
 If the at-fault party has insurance, proof of your losses is submitted to the insurance company.
-If the at-fault party does not have insurance or does not have enough insurance, you may be able to recover uninsured or underinsured motorist benefits from your own insurance carrier, but this will depend upon the language of your insurance policy.
+If the at-fault party does not have insurance or does not have enough insurance, you may be able to make an uninsured/underinsured motorist claim against your own insurance company to recover money from your own insurance carrier, but this will depend upon the language of your insurance policy (We are happy to review your policy and help you make that determination).
 If the at-fault party was on the job at the time of the accident, a claim may be possible against the employer.
 If the other driver was served too much alcohol at a bar or restaurant before the accident, it may be possible to file a liquor liability claim against the bar or restaurant.
 As you can see, from any single accident, there may be multiple claims.

 Our Experienced Team Knows How To Win